Blog

-Cost of Studying Bachelor's in Germany - A Complete Guide
+Cost of Studying Bachelor's in Germany, A Complete Guide

-Last updated: March 2026
+Last updated: May 2026

 TL;DR: A Bachelor's degree at a German public university costs EUR 30,000-45,000 total over 3-3.5 years, almost entirely living expenses since tuition is free (except Baden-Wurttemberg: EUR 1,500/semester for non-EU).
 Monthly costs run EUR 950-1,200 depending on city.
 You need EUR 11,904 in a blocked account for your visa.
 Private universities add EUR 5,000-20,000/year in tuition.

-How Much Does a Bachelor's in Germany Cost?
+How much does a Bachelor's in Germany cost?

 The total cost depends on two factors: your university type (public vs. private) and your city.
 At a public university in a mid-cost city like Dresden or Leipzig, you can complete a 3-year Bachelor's for under EUR 30,000 total.
 In Munich at a private university, the same degree could cost EUR 100,000+.
 Here is every cost category with 2026 figures.

-Tuition Fees for Bachelor's Programs
+Tuition fees for Bachelor's programs

 Every student also pays a semester contribution (Semesterbeitrag) of EUR 150-400, regardless of university type.
 This covers student services, administrative fees, and usually a semester transport ticket.
+See our tuition fee bachelors guide for the full breakdown.

 Bottom line: At a tuition-free public university, your only university-related cost is EUR 300-800 per year in semester contributions.